SpartanRedSox.weebly.com

 At 2.00pm we arrived in Bangor where some walkers left us.
 We had a well earned coffee in the Pickie Pool restaurant, some of us partaking of the tempting sweet things.
 Ann joined us at Carnalea Glen and we proceeded along Crawfordsburn Park, Grey Point and Helen's Bay.
 There were not so many cold water swimmers around today.
 Perhaps the brisk wind off the sea put them off.

-We made a smart pace on the final stretch to Holywood after passing Cultra.
-It seemed a long slog into Holywood but we arrived at the train station at 5.30pm on schedule and in time for the Belfast train or the Bangor train.
+We made a smart pace on the final stretch to Hollywood after passing Cultra.
+It seemed a long slog into Hollywood but we arrived at the train station at 5.30pm on schedule and in time for the Belfast train or the Bangor train.
 Five of us did the whole 29km so I think we all deserved a good rest on the train back.

 Sat 22nd Feb 2025